xe-leon/helmfile-preview/README.md

 ## Features

+### Run a command
-* Render currently opened helmfile, or just let it render the first helmfile it'll find.
+Render currently opened helmfile, or just let it find helmfile and render it.

 ![Open preview via command palette](media/demo/helmfile-command.gif)

+### Press the button

-* You can also use a button right in the editor.
+You can also use a button right in the editor.

 ![Open preview with button](media/demo/helmfile-button.png)

+### Auto-updated preview

-* Preview is being updated every time helmfile is saved.
+Preview is being updated every time helmfile is saved.

+In case you've changed some other connected files except helmfile itself, use sidebar button to update preview.

 ![Auto update](media/demo/helmfile-realtime-update.gif)

+### Sidebar with settings

-* If you want to be more precise, you can open a sidemenu to choose specific environment and set a selector.
-Multiple opened directories supported.
+If you want to be more precise, you can open a sidebar to choose specific environment and set a selector.
+Multiple opened workspace folders are supported.

 ![Precise settings in sidebar](media/demo/helmfile-sidebar.gif)

+### Filters for non-default named helmfiles

+You can specify filter for filenames or whole folders in `helmfile-preview.customNameFilter` setting.
+They will appear in sidebar selector.

+Example:

+1. `clusters/*staging*.yaml`: Show all files that are in "clusters" folder of workspace root and contain "staging" in filename.
+2. `clusters/**.yaml`: Show all files in "cluster" folder, including files in subfolders.

 ## Requirements